On Problems as Hard as CNFSAT: On Improving Branching Algorithms

-Note that conversely, an improved algorithm for \pcnfsat gives an improved algorithm for \phittingset: given a set family $\mathcal{F} \subseteq U$ the required reduction simply associates a variable with the elements of $U$ and creates a CNF-formula with for every $S \in \mathcal{F}$ a clause which is a disjunction of the variables associated with the elements of $S$.
-The correspondence between hitting sets and satisfying assignments is then immediate.
-Also, using a construction dual to this, a similar relation between $\pcnfsat/m$ and \setcover can be shown.
+Note that conversely, an improved algorithm for \pcnfsat gives an improved algorithm for \pallhittingset.
+This is because instances of \pallhittingset can be viewed in a natural way a monotone CNF formulas: given a set family $\mathcal{F} \subseteq U$ we simply associate a variable with every element of $U$ and a monotone clause for every set $S \in \mathcal{F}$. \begin{observation} For all positive integers $k$ and $c$, we have